Frontiers Course Offerings

 Time travel, black holes, and how human eyes work - What do these things have in common?
 Physics!
 They are all principles of optics and modern physics.
 Investigate selected fields and applications of optics and modern physics - such as interplanetary travel (how NASA sends probs to Mars), atomic spectroscopy, cathode ray tube, black holes, and how human eyes work.
 This program incorporates a combination of lectures, audio-visual presentations, technical hands-on activities, visits to WPI research facilities and an introduction to programming (Visual Python).
 All students (no matter their prior programming knowledge) will be able to create and present their own project (simulation in Visual Python) at the end of the course.
 Will your knowledge take you to the next dimension?

 Participants immerse themselves in robotics engineering and discover the science and technology behind robot design and operations.
 They will learn about force, torque, and stress analysis, material properties, processing, and selection, power requirements, micro controllers, sensor operations, programming, pneumatics, and use this information to solve a challenging robotics problem.
-Each subgroup in the session will brainstorm, design, build, and test its own creation.
+Each subgroup in the session will brainstorm, design, build, and test its own creation using VEX software.
 The robots meet for an end-of-session tournament so all subgroups can present their creations.
 This session is particularly useful in preparing participants for entry or leadership within their high school's robotics team.

-Summer 2023 Frontiers Minors
+Summer 2025 Frontiers Minors

-Business: Dream of Being Your Own Boss?
-(Frontiers I & II)
+Business: Entrepreneurship (Frontiers I & II)

 Cinematic Storytelling (Frontiers I & II)

-The course explores the dramatic principles of storytelling, how to translate story ideas into screenplay format, and how the screenplay is used as a basis for shooting a film.
+This course explores the dramatic principles of storytelling, how to translate story ideas into screenplay format, and how the screenplay is used as a basis for shooting a film.
 The class will examine the processes of story development, including how to solve story problems, how to improve narrative elements and story progression, and how to convey the important ideas through cinematic images and compelling dialogue.
 We will watch short films and scenes from feature films to demonstrate how story concepts get converted into images and sound.
 The class will then develop a short story idea together, following dramatic principles and using an underlying theme as a guide, with the goal of creating a screenplay for a short film.

 Digital Imaging and Computer Arts (Frontiers I & II)